Therapy & consulting for OCD, ANxiety & related disorders

 Hi, I’m Barb.

 I’m a Licensed Mental Health Counselor who has been working with children, teens, adults, and families since 2010.
-I specialize in anxiety, OCD, PANS/PANDAS, and complex pediatric mental health concerns, and I care deeply about helping people understand what they’re facing and what actually works.
+I specialize in anxiety, OCD, and related disorders.
+I care deeply about helping people understand what they’re facing and what actually works.

 I have a particular passion for working with parents who are navigating PANS/PANDAS, and complex medical or mental health challenges in their children.
 These parents are often carrying far more than anyone realizes.
 They’re advocating, researching, coordinating care, attending appointments, communicating with schools, and doing everything they can to help their child while trying to hold the rest of life together.